idescat/visual/readme.md

 # Configuration

-Edit visual.setup.js and visual.css to meet your needs.
-You might need to provide your own maps and adapt the VisualJS.func.legend function inside visual.maps.js (see the maps folder).
+Edit [visual.setup.js](https://github.com/idescat/visual/blob/master/visual.setup.js) and [visual.css](https://github.com/idescat/visual/blob/master/visual.css) to meet your needs.
+You might need to provide your own maps and adapt the *VisualJS.func.legend* function inside [visual.maps.js](https://github.com/idescat/visual/blob/master/maps/visual.maps.max.js) (see the [maps folder](https://github.com/idescat/visual/tree/master/maps)).

 # Installation

 **Visual** allows two running modes: **webpage** (recommended) and **direct** (experimental).
 See the examples in the test folder.

-## Webpage mode
+### Webpage mode

 In the webpage mode, the visualization is the only content in an html5 page.
-Use the webpage.html template to build your page.
+Use the [webpage template](https://github.com/idescat/visual/blob/master/templates/webpage.html) to build your page.
 To embed the visualization, use an iframe pointing to your page.

-## Direct mode
+### Direct mode

 In the direct mode, the visualization is directly embedded in a page.
-Use the direct.html template as an example.
+Use the [direct template](https://github.com/idescat/visual/blob/master/templates/direct.html) as an example.
 If you are embedding a single visualization, include the same javascripts as in the webpage.html template.

 If you are embedding more than one visualization in the page, LazyLoad will only include the javascripts needed for the first visualization in the **visual** function.
 Instead, include all the needed javascripts manually.
 Do not include LazyLoad.
 You will also need to specify an *id* and its size (in the *fixed* property: *[width, height]*) for each visualization.